igama/docs.binaryedge.io/docs/api-v1.md

 - - -

-    This API is for Enterprise Accounts only.
+    API V1 - Enterprise Accounts only.

     To get access, please get in touch with <info@binaryedge.io>.

-    If you are using app.binaryedge.io -> Use API-V2
+    If you are using app.binaryedge.io -> Use API V2

 - - -